andrewbaughman/legendary-fiesta/fiesta/content/post/lady-california/index.md

 +++
 author = "Andrew Baughman"
-title = "Leaving California"
+title = "Lady California"
 date = "2022-08-16"
-description = "Will we be seduced by Hotel California?" tags = [
+description = "Will we be seduced by Lady California?" tags = [
     "biblical themes",
     "music"